GK-RSelga/LEARNINGPYTHON/README.md

 ## Limitations and Possible Future Improvements
-The program was limited in identifying if the student was passed or failed status.
-Possible future improvements can be focused on having student records dictionaries so that the management of data and information will be more efficient.
+The program's possible future improvements can focus on using student records as dictionaries or nested lists to enhance the efficiency of data and information management.